mkudija/mkudija.github.io/reading-notes/_md/~A Catholic's Guide to Rome.md

 	- Matthias in the crypt below Santa Maria Maggiore
 	- Philip and James the Less in Santi Apostoli
 	- Andrew in his church
+- The four pillars of St. Peter's supporting the dome contain the relics of Veronica's veil, the lance that pierced Christ's side, the head of St. Andrew, and a piece of the True Cross.
+(36)
+- San Carlo on Via delle Quattro was built to the dimensions of merely one palister of St. Peter's (36)
+-

 ---
 **Topic**: [[Travel-Rome]]